sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 ### Project Description

 Reverse engineers an existing database and generates Entity Framework Code First Poco classes, Configuration mappings and DbContext.
-Includes support for WCF.

 Please note, this is not the Microsoft reverse generator.
 This is one I created to generate beautiful code-first code, as if I